Sound velocity in dense stellar matter with strangeness and compact stars: Introduction

 \section{Introduction}

-The equation of state (EOS) of dense stellar matter is a mutual problem for nuclear physics and relativistic astrophysics, and has been greatly promoted by the detection of gravitational waves from the GW170817 binary neutron star (NS) merger event~\citep{2017PhRvL.119p1101A}.
-An accurate estimation of the stars' radii ($11.9^{+1.4}_{-1.4}$ km at the $90\%$ credible level~\citep{2018PhRvL.121p1101A}) has been performed from the gravitational wave signal in the late spiral stage, namely the tidal deformabilities of the stars in the binary, based on a parametrized EOS fulfilling the two-solar-mass constraint from pulsar mass measurements~\citep{2013Sci...340..448A,2010Natur.467.1081D,2016ApJ...832..167F}.
-Using X-ray missions, it is also possible to simultaneously measure the masses and radii of the stars in NS low-mass X-ray binaries (LMXBs) and millisecond pulsars~\citep[e.g.,][]{2019SCPMA..6229503W}.
-Some possible implications of the measurements have been studied~\citep[e.g.,][]{2019arXiv..1905.04900} combining the gravitational-wave observations.
-Those observations are crucial for the detailed study of the matter state at several times of nuclear saturation density $\rho_0$ (with $\rho_0=2\times10^{14}\rm g/cm^3$).
-Among them, the possibility of the existence of strange quark matter (SQM) in NSs' high-density cores is of special interest, and could be investigated with future Advanced LIGO/Virgo detectors~\citep[e.g.,][]{2003MNRAS.338..389M,2018arXiv181111377W, 2019MNRAS.484.4980A, 2019PhRvL.122f1102B,2019PhRvL.122f1101M}.
-For example, some studies~\citep[e.g.,][]{2019MNRAS.484.4980A} have shown that the loss of thermodynamic convexity of EOS (or the loss of monotonicity of the sound velocity $c_s$) could have direct imprints on both the dynamics of the collapse to black hole configurations and on the resulting gravitational waves.
+The equation of state (EOS) of the dense stellar matter is a mutual problem for nuclear physics and relativistic astrophysics and has been greatly promoted by the detection of gravitational waves from the GW170817 binary neutron star (NS) merger event~\cite{2017PhRvL.119p1101A,2018PhRvL.121p1101A}.
+See some recent developments reviewed e.g., in \cite{2019PrPNP.10903714B,2020GReGr..52..109C,2020JHEAp..28...19L}.
+An accurate estimation of the stars' radii ($11.9^{+1.4}_{-1.4}$ km at the $90\%$ credible level~\cite{2018PhRvL.121p1101A} was performed from the gravitational wave signal in the late inspiral stage, namely the tidal deformabilities of the stars in the binary, based on a parametrized EOS fulfilling the two-solar-mass constraint from pulsar mass measurements~\cite{2013Sci...340..448A,2010Natur.467.1081D,2016ApJ...832..167F,2018ApJS..235...37A}.
+Using X-ray missions, it is also possible to simultaneously measure the masses and radii of the stars in NS low-mass X-ray binaries (LMXBs) and millisecond pulsars~\cite{2019SCPMA..6229503W}.
+Recently the NICER mission has obtained the mass ($1.44^{+0.15}_{-0.14}\Msun$) and radius ($13.02_{-1.06}^{+1.24}~\rm km$) of PSR J0030+0451 to the $68.3\%$ credibility interval~\cite{2019ApJ...887L..21R,2019ApJ...887L..24M}.
+Some possible implications of the measurements have also been studied combining with the gravitational-wave observations~\cite{2019ApJ...881...73W,Li2021a,Li2021b}.
+Those observations are crucial for the detailed study of the matter state at several times of nuclear saturation density $\rho_0$ (with $\rho_0=2.8\times10^{14}\rm g/cm^3$).
+Among them, the possibility of the existence of strange quark matter (SQM) in NSs' high-density cores is of particular interest.
+It could be investigated with future Advanced LIGO/Virgo detectors~\cite{2003MNRAS.338..389M,2020ApJ...904..187W, 2019MNRAS.484.4980A,2019PhRvL.122f1102B,2019PhRvL.122f1101M}.
+For example, it was shown that the loss of thermodynamic convexity of EOS (or the loss of monotonicity of the sound velocity $c_s$) could have direct imprints on both the dynamics of the collapse to black hole configurations and the resulting gravitational waves~\cite{2019MNRAS.484.4980A}.
+And the sound velocity behavior is also a current pursuit in relativistic heavy-ion collisions, where some interesting findings have already been obtained~\cite{2018ARNPS..68..211N}.